Not for the faint of heart, but beneficial to many.

 “Words that Work” by Dr. Frank Luntz can be read by just about anyone, from those who identify themselves as an everyday reader, through CEOs or politicians, marketing professionals or educators.

-But it’s especially useful for marketers.
+But it’s especially useful for copywriters, marketers, and entrepreneurs.

 Throughout the text, Luntz iterates over and over again it’s not what you say, it’s what people hear.